-TradeKing offers a transfer fee refund of up to $150, so they'll pay you back for any fees you pay to your current broker to move over to TradeKing.
-Lastly, they recently started a TradeKing Advisors service with managed portfolios but I haven't used it yet.
+Ally Invest offers a transfer fee refund of up to $150, so they'll pay you back for any fees you pay to your current broker to move over to Ally Invest.
+This is on top of the bonus promotions they run.

 Vanguard is a mutual fund company most folks are familiar with.
 I've had an account since I was a teenager and my Dad opened one up to put my Roth IRA.
 I use it to invest in Vanguard mutual funds and ETFs.
 I have shares in that account that pre-date the existence of ETFs!

-I add this tool in here for completeness and not based on need.
+I add this sectionin here for completeness and not based on need.
 I've been fortunate in that I've never accumulated credit card debt and my student loans were all Stafford loans, so I consolidated them through the normal channels over 15 years ago.

 However, I've kept my eye on the current services out there that help folks get a handle on both and there are two services I feel confident recommending.

-For credit card debt, give Payoff a look.
+For credit card debt, you can consolidate them with a personal loan:

 Is there a tool or category you think I'm missing?
 Let me know.